Olli69/powerguru/README.md

 BCDC Energia gives day-ahead solar-power forecast for specified locations in Finland.
 Data is fetched several times a day.
 For plugin code see [bcdc_telegraf_pl.py](bcdc_telegraf_pl.py) .

 ### Solar Inverters
 Production data can be updated from solar (PV) inverters with a HTTP-api (e.g. Fronius Solar Api).
-[Telegraf HTTP input plugin] (https://github.com/influxdata/telegraf/blob/release-1.21/plugins/inputs/http/README.md)
+[Telegraf HTTP input plugin](https://github.com/influxdata/telegraf/blob/release-1.21/plugins/inputs/http/README.md)

 ## Concept
+TO BE UPDATED...
 Main program powerguru.py runs function doWork and does following once in a minute (parameter READ_INTERVAL) in
 1. reads ModBus capable electic meter and temperature sensors .
 2. Insert new values to InfluxDB